Bhutan

 All treks into the Himalayas in the northern part of the country are through rugged and isolated terrain, with no other means of communication than footpaths.
 For this reason, you must take out mountain accident insurance valid for Bhutan, including helicopter rescue.

 Here is a list of general trekking equipment.
 But as everyone and every trek are different, feel free to add or delete items.
+Pay special attention to the issue of rain, snow and mud, depending on the route you are taking.

 “day” backpack | Towel (best fast dryer one) |